skip to main content

 Report an Accessibility Issue

-Please report any accessibility issues in the community by lodging a customer request.
+Please report these by lodging a customer request.

 Access and Inclusion Advisory Committee

-The Georges River Access and Inclusion Advisory Committee provides feedback and advice to Council on its policies, plans and services to better support people with disability.
-The objectives of the Committee are:
+Our Access and Inclusion Advisory Committee advises Council about policies, plans and services to support people with disability.
+It's objectives to:

-• To strengthen partnerships and promote collaboration among the range of groups and services that work with people with disability in the local community.
+• Strengthen partnerships and collaborations among groups that work with people with disability.

-• To celebrate the achievements of people with disability in the Georges River LGA.
+• Celebrate the achievements of people with disability.

 For more information, please read the Committee's Terms of Reference.